PerisWamoni/BoxOffice_Analysis/README.md

 ### Objectives
 Our objective for this project is to clean, manipulate and analyse the data to create three visualizations through our analysis that can be translated to three recommendations.
-These recommendations will be used by the head of Microsoft's new movie studio in informing what type of films the studio will create.

 ## Data Understanding
 The datasets used in this project come from reputable sources such as Box Office Mojo, IMDB, The Movie DB, and The Numbers, providing a comprehensive view of movie industry trends.
 These are all reliable databases where information is regularly updated and the websites routinely maintained.

 >> 'bom_gross' obtained from Box Office Mojo, contains information about the title of the movies, studio that produced the movies, domestic and foreign gross.

->> 'Imdb_ratings' and 'imdb_basics' were obtained from IMDB and contain information about the average ratings of the movies, the number of votes, the primary and original titles of the movies, the start year, the genres and the runtime minutes.
+>> 'imdb_ratings' and 'imdb_basics' were obtained from IMDB and contain information about the average ratings of the movies, the number of votes, the primary and original titles of the movies, the start year, the genres and the runtime minutes.

->> 'Tn_movie_budgets' was obtained from The Numbers and contains information about: the worldwide gross, the domestic gross and the production budget of movies.
+>> 'tn_movie_budgets' was obtained from The Numbers and contains information about: the worldwide gross, the domestic gross and the production budget of movies.

->> 'Tmdb_movies' was obtained from The Movies and contains information about the release dates and popularity of movies .
+>> 'tmdb_movies' was obtained from The Movies and contains information about the release dates and popularity of movies .

 Overall, the datasets include important information about film budgets, genres, ratings, gross earnings, and more.
 This data allows us to analyze various aspects related to the profitability and popularity of different types of films.